KemalIlkilic/bookly/README.md

     pip install -r requirements.txt
     ```

-5. Set up environment variables by copying the example configuration:
+5. Run database migrations to initialize the database schema:
     ```bash
-    cp .env.example .env
-    ```

-6. Run database migrations to initialize the database schema:
-    ```bash
     alembic upgrade head
     ```

-7. Open a new terminal and ensure your virtual environment is active.
+6. Open a new terminal and ensure your virtual environment is active.
 Start the Celery worker (Linux/Unix shell):
     ```bash
     sh runworker.sh
     ```